sasc1/sasc1.github.io/_posts/2014-3-3-webstorm.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\+** &nbsp;smartest IDE ever
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\+** &nbsp;complete package
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\-** &nbsp;startup is slower then the other two
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\-** &nbsp;it costs money ;-(
 &nbsp;&nbsp;&nbsp;2.
 Brackets
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\+** &nbsp;fast startup
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\+** &nbsp;minimalistic
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\+** &nbsp;really easy to extend with own extensions
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\-** &nbsp;without extensions not really useful
+&nbsp;&nbsp;&nbsp;2.
+Eclipse
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\+** &nbsp;is really flexible with a lot of plugins
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\-** &nbsp;more difficult to setup

+My favorite is WebStorm because it's by far the most intuitive and the most productive system.
+Refactoring, autocompletion, helpsystem and debugging are working like a charm.
+You install it and it works how it is supposed to work.
+A little downside is that it costs money.
+But you can check it out for free for 30 days.
+Try it!

+Brackets is brilliant too, but not there yet.
+There is no refactoring (only simple replace), and code assistance is not as good as in Webstorm.
+But i liked it, because, you can extend it on the go.
+You can jump in the extensions code, change it, and viola you have a better editor!
+My fist step with Brackets was writing an extension for node.js, to start all the necessary servers and debug configuration ala theseus.

+The last editor is fine also, but it lacks code assistence completely without the necessary plugins.
+I used tern, it's okay.
+But if you ever used WebStrom there is no comparison.
+The standard version of eclipse is ugly too, you should change the theme if you don't want to hurt your eyes badly.

 ##### Webstorm IDE and node.js + angular.js
 The Webstrom IDE suites webdevelopement with node.js and angular.js very well.
 If you want to start a new project you will notice, that you can choose between a node.js and an angular.js application.
 But we want both in one project !